mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/manpages/doc.md

 Translate JsLIGO program into TypeScript for generating documentation.

 **-p PROTOCOL**
-choose protocol's types/values pre-loaded into the LIGO environment (oxford2).
-By default, the current protocol (oxford2) will be used (alias: --protocol)
+choose protocol's types/values pre-loaded into the LIGO environment (atlas).
+By default, the current protocol (atlas) will be used (alias: --protocol)

 **-help**
 print this help text and exit (alias: -?)